LGBTQ rights in the Cook Islands: Laws regarding same-sex sexual activity

 (a) Where the act of sodomy is committed on a female, to imprisonment for a term not exceeding fourteen years;

 (b) Where the act of sodomy is committed on a male, and at the time of the act that male is under the age of fifteen years and the offender is of over the age of twenty-one years, to imprisonment for a term not exceeding fourteen years;

 (c) In any other case, to imprisonment for a term not exceeding seven years.

 (2) This offence is complete upon penetration.

-(3) Where sodomy is committed on any person under the age of fifteen years he shall not be charged with being a party to that offence, but he may be charged with being a party to an offence against section 154 of this Act in say case to which that section is applicable.
+(3) Where sodomy is committed on any person under the age of fifteen years he shall not be charged with being a party to that offence, but he may be charged with being a party to an offence against section 154 of this Act in said case to which that section is applicable.

 (4) It is no defence to a charge under this section that the other party consented.